New Zealand's most expensive apartments sell in Mission Bay

 Perched above Tamaki Dr on a clifftop that juts into the water, the apartments sit on one of the city's prime waterfront sites.

-"These prestigious apartments will put you in pole position to watch the America's Cup," advertisements by Ray White Remuera stated at the time of their sale.
+"These prestigious apartments will put you in pole position to watch the America's Cup," Ray White Remuera advertisements stated at the time of their sale.

 His name was in the records alongside Paul and Carolyn Simons, who bought the high-end digs in June last year.